Oneimu/HowToCreateAPipelineML/README.md

 # HowToCreateAPipelineML
-the line of codes show how to build a pipeline in Machine Learning
+the line of codes shows how to build a pipeline in Machine Learning